 An order to sell assets at a predetermined price is a stop-loss order.
 These orders assist investors in reducing the potential loss they may face while trading.
 For example, if you placed your threshold of 5% below the purchase price, you might limit your loss to 5%.

-Many alternative stop and limit orders exist based on the market timing strategy you are using.
+Many alternative stop and limit orders exist based on your market timing strategy.
 However, we can identify two main types of stop-loss orders, as we explain in the following subsections.

 An order to purchase or sell a coin when its price reaches a certain level is a “stop order.”
 Once the token comes to a stop order’s price, it automatically becomes a market order.